MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

         netstat -anp | grep 11344

 If the process is still not running, refer to the [stunnel documentation](https://www.stunnel.org/docs.html) to troubleshoot.

+5. Make sure that the network in which the stunnel server was deployed matches the network prerequisites as mentioned earlier.
+This is required in order to allow incoming connections from Cloud App Security to successfully reach the server.

 ## STEP 3:  Connect to Cloud App Security